MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

   return finalJson;
 };

-const executeWebCommand = (command: CommandPayload, unityContent: UnityContent): void => {
+// Function to execute a web command, can be initialised by a user action. const executeWebCommand = (command: CommandPayload, unityContent: UnityContent): void => {
   const finalJson = stringifyCommand(command);
   if (!unityContent.send) {